Clinical Associate Professor of Educational Theatre

 - 2006 : Steinhardt School Research Challenge Grant in Arts and Culture

 - 2006 : Pride and Partnership Award, Office of Lesbian, Gay, Bisexual, and Transgender Student Services at NYU

 - 2005 : NYU Curriculum Development Challenge Fund Grant

 - 2005 : Faculty of the Month, National Residence Hall Honorary, NYU

 - 1995 : University of Delaware Taylor Award

 - “Articulate and Activate: An Approach to Self-Assessment in Theatre Training” in Teacher Educators Rethink Self-Assessment in Higher Education: A Guide for the Perplexed.
 Edited by Judith McVarish and Catherine Milne.
-This chapter has been submitted to the editors.
-The book is slated for publication by Peter Lang Publishers in 2013.
+Peter Lang Publishers, 2014.

 - “Teacher Vulnerability as it Relates to Self-Assessment: A Metalogue” co-authored with Judith McVarish in Teacher Educators Rethink Self-Assessment in Higher Education: A Guide for the Perplexed.
 Edited by Judith McVarish and Catherine Milne.
-This chapter has been submitted to the editors.
-The book is slated for publication by Peter Lang Publishers in 2013.
+Peter Lang Publishers, 2014.

 - open heart (excerpts) in Ethnotheatre: Research from Page to Stage.
 Edited by Johnny Saldana.
 Left Coast Press, Inc. October 2011.